Notice of a computer matching program.

-Interested parties may submit written comment on this notice by writing to Linda Deimeke, Director, Division of Federal Systems, Office of Child Support Enforcement, Administration for Children and Families, 370 L'Enfant Promenade SW., 4th Floor East, Washington, DC 20447.
-Comments received will be available for public inspection at this address from 9:00 a.m. to 5:00 p.m.
-ET, Monday through Friday.
+Interested parties may comment on this notice by writing to the Director, Office of Financial Services, Office of Administration, 370 L'Enfant Promenade, SW., Washington, DC 20047.
+All comments received will be available for public inspection at this address.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-The Privacy Act of 1974 (5 U.S.C.
-552a), as amended, provides for certain protections for individuals applying for and receiving federal benefits.
-The law governs the use of computer matching by federal agencies when records in a system of records are matched with other federal, state or local government records.
-The Privacy Act requires agencies involved in computer matching programs to:
+Pub.
+L. 100-503, the Computer Matching and Privacy Protection Act of 1988, amended the Privacy Act (5 U.S.C.
+552a) by adding certain protections for individuals applying for and receiving federal benefits.
+The law regulates the use of computer matching by federal agencies when records in a system of records are matched with other federal, state and local government records.

 2. Provide notification to applicants and beneficiaries that their records are subject to matching;

-3. Verify information produced by such matching program before reducing, making a final denial of, suspending, or terminating an individual's benefits or payments;
+3. Verify match findings before reducing, suspending, or terminating an individual's benefits or payments;

-5. Furnish reports about the matching program to Congress and OMB; and
+4. Furnish detailed reports to Congress and OMB; and,

 A. Participating Agencies